 Dr. Beth Ringwelski DC, CCSP graduated from Northwestern Health Sciences University's College of Chiropractic in Minnesota.
 She is originally from Racine, Wisconsin.

 At the age of 15, Dr. Beth was told that her constant low and mid back pain was due to scoliosis.
 Her medical physician told her to take aspirin for pain and return for a check up in two years.
 After a few months of still being in constant pain, she discovered chiropractic.
-Within a few months her pain was gone and her scoliotic curve was improving.
-From that day, she knew she had to pay it forward with chiropractic and help as many people as she could live pain-free without medication or surgery.
-She started to shadow her local chiropractor and has worked in clinics all throughout her undergrad college years thus giving herself almost 6 years of experience even before walking through the doors of Northwestern College of Chiropractic.
+Within a few months, her pain was gone and her scoliotic curve was improving.
+She knew she had to pay it forward and decided to become a Chiropractor.

-Sports are a big part of Dr. Beth's life.
-Her goal is to return people to the activities that they love in a quick and pain-free manner.
-As a runner in her free time, she has also found she really enjoys treating sporting injuries.
-With that in mind, she decided to take it one step further and take additional education in sports injuries and treatments by becoming a Certified Chiropractic Sports Physician (CCSP) given by the American Chiropractic Board of Sports Physicians.
+Dr, Beth is a Certified Chiropractic Sports Physician (CCSP) given by the American Chiropractic Board of Sports Physicians.
 This certification requires completing an additional 120 hours of postgraduate work in sports specific studies and passing a comprehensive examination.

 Dr. Beth was the Chiropractor Captain for the 2013-2017 Racine Ironman 70.3.
-She has also had the great honor to treat well-known Elite and Olympic Pro Beach Volleyball players at the 2014 AVP Milwaukee Open as well as treating Professional Cyclists that reside locally or from across the country.
+She has also had the great honor to treat well-known Elite and Olympic Pro Beach Volleyball players at the 2014 AVP Milwaukee Open.
 In 2016, she also completed a US Olympic Training Center rotation in Colorado Springs, CO.
 Not all chiropractors are eligable for this honor - you must have years of experience in Sports Chiropractic, be invited by the USOTC and be a CCSP or higher.
 At the Olympic Training Center, she had the year privilage of treating many 2016 Rio Olympians as well as 2018 PyeongChang Olympic hopefuls.
 She is returning to the Olympic Training Center in 2018.
 For 2018/19, we worked with US Speedskating and traveled to Baselga di Piné, Italy with the Junior team to World Championships.

-In her spare time, Dr. Beth likes to run - she has completed 13 marathons, is a 2x Boston qualifier and a 2018 Boston Marathon finisher.
-She also enjoys cycling and weight training as well as volunteering for races for the Badgerland Striders and getting involved in local events in and around Milwaukee County.
+In her spare time, Dr. Beth likes to run.
+She has completed 13 marathons, is a 2x Boston qualifier and a 2018 Boston Marathon finisher.
+She also enjoys swimming, cycling and triathlon as well as volunteering for races for the Badgerland Striders.
+Dr. Beth is also an RRCA certified running coach.

-Dr. Beth completed the 48-hour Nutrition Certificate required by the State of Wisconsin for Chiropractors to recommend healthy diets as well as suggest specific natural supplementation to patients based on each individual's needs.
+Dr. Beth completed the 48-hour Nutrition Certificate required by the State of Wisconsin.

 Accolades, Accreditations, and Achievements